Skip to content Skip to Chat

 Step 2: Prepare for College

 It’s important to start thinking about college applications as early as your junior year of high school.
 Since many colleges and universities limit the number of new students each semester, you want to make sure to submit your college applications early.
-WGU does not limit the number of students accepted, and students can start the first of each and every month.
+WGU does not limit the number of students accepted, and students can start on the first of every month.

 Bachelor’s Degree